 Have you ever dreamed of having a destination wedding?
 Maybe somewhere on the beach in Mexico or under a palm tree in the Bahamas?
 Well, you’re not alone.
-Many people are now choosing to fly off into the sunset to tie the knot, but figuring out what you need to bring with you can be the tricky part.
+Many people are now choosing to fly off into the sunset to tie the knot.
+However, figuring out what you need to bring with you can be the tricky part.

-There are many places online that are completely dedicated to destination weddings, such as websites, stores, and even blogs that will provide you with tips on what to wear, the expected weather conditions when you plan to get married, and style tips for inspiration.
+There are many places online that are completely dedicated to destination weddings.
+For example, websites, stores, and even blogs that will provide you with tips on what to wear.
+They can even provide expected weather conditions when you plan to get married, and style tips for inspiration.

 In addition, depending on where you’re getting married, you may also want to look up different things relating to culture and customs in that country.
 For example, you may choose to have a traditional Polynesian ceremony, and therefore, want to make sure you understand all it entails and make sure you’re dressed appropriately.

-If you’re planning to have other people attending your wedding, such as bridesmaids and groomsmen, etc. then you’ll also want to think about what they’ll be wearing.
-Then you can make sure it all fits in with what you’re wearing and the overall theme of the wedding.
+If you’re planning to have other people attending your wedding, then you’ll also want to think about what they’ll be wearing.
+Then you can make sure it all fits in with what you’re wearing.
+Plus, the overall theme of the wedding.

 Another thing you should consider is that your clothing may be quite bulky and heavy, so make sure your luggage allowance doesn’t get affected when trying to transport them.
 Some airlines will allow you to carry items, such as wedding dresses with you in the cabin to avoid any potential problems – such as lost luggage.